mxaddict/www.codedmaster.com/content/blog/2026-01-31-getting-started-with-zola.md

 cd my-new-website
 ```

-Zola will ask you a few questions, like your site's URL and whether you want a
+Zola will ask you a few questions, like your site's URL and whether to enable
-`config.toml` file (just hit Enter for the defaults for now).
-This command sets
+Sass compilation (just hit Enter for the defaults for now).
+This command sets up
-up the basic directory structure for your new site.
+the basic directory structure for your new site, including a `zola.toml`
+configuration file.

 ## Step 3: Add a Zola Theme (Self-Plug: ZolaNight!)